“BRAKES FOR BREASTS” ANNIVERSARY

 “We are on the verge of testing our breast cancer vaccine in clinical trials, and philanthropy has been the foundation of this progress.
 Without the extensive and generous support I have received from Brakes for Breasts, I would have had to end my research on immune prevention of breast cancer several years ago.
 My entire team believes that we are doing transformative work that has the potential to dramatically change the way we control breast cancer.
 I think it will all be very worthwhile, and I look forward to a great celebration together.”

 Vincent K. Tuohy, Ph.D.

-Mort and Iris November Distinguished Chair in Innovative Breast Cancer Research
+Mort and Iris November Distinguished Chair in Innovative Breast Cancer Research Staff,

-Recent Articles Regarding the Breast Cancer Vaccine:
+Recent Articles Regarding the Breast Cancer Vaccine and Brakes for Breasts: